 In return for leading only 4 rides during the season, you'll get a super sweet Ride Guide jersey, access to BMA pro deals on gear, and an end of season shindig just for you.

 If you appreciate the trail advocacy that BMA does on your behalf, this is a great way to "give back", by doing something you'd be doing anyway: riding your bike!

 By demonstrating great trail etiquette and stewardship on social rides, you'll help to preserve our trails as well as change the impression of mountain bikers in our community.

-Sign up here for our Ride Guide Training on April 1
+Ride Guide Training is on Tuesday April 7

 About Being a Ride Guide